SsempogoEzra/Rossiwine/README.md

 - done with the basic structure.
 - some css too.
 - added the stock youtube to fill.
-- added his mixtapes from "https://hearthis.at/dj-rossi-wine/".
+- added his mixtapes from <https://hearthis.at/dj-rossi-wine/>
 - social media icons from fontawsome.
-- updated personal info
+- updated personal info.
-- added the real logo
+- added the real logo.

 ## more to add